Host: Bristol Mathematics Lecturer: Dr Daniel Lawson

 Undertaking a group project online is a difficult process that requires care and planning.
 Help for planning your project is given in Block 1, and includes:

 The individual assessment instructions has significant guidance.
-These extra thoughts are less directly relevant but give context.
+These extra thoughts give context.

 Comment on Markdown reflections: